Sex, Drugs, Etc.

 "Sex, Drugs, Etc." is a song by American rock band Beach Weather.
 It was released on August 1, 2022, as the lead single from their debut studio album, Pineapple Sunrise.
 First released in 2016 from their EP, Chit Chat, the song began going viral via social media in early 2022, leading to its servicing to radio and eventual chart run.
 The song topped the Billboard Alternative Airplay chart and was certified platinum by the Recording Industry Association of America in 2023.

 The song was written by Nick Santino, Alex and Sean Silverman, and Austin Scates.
-The band released a stripped down and sped up version of the track in December 2022.
+The band released both a stripped down and a sped up version of the track in December 2022.

 Background

 "Sex, Drugs, Etc." was originally released in 2016, from their second EP Chit Chat.
 The song was almost cut from the EP, "because it isn't a very happy song."
 According to vocalist Nick Santino, the band were "worried" that people wouldn't resonate with the song.
-In 2020, the song was featured on the Spanish teen drama TV series, Control Z, stirring up initial buzz.
+In 2020, the song was featured on the Mexican teen drama TV series, Control Z, stirring up initial buzz.
 In early 2022, the song began going viral on TikTok, leading to the group's re-release of the song as a single, following their five-year hiatus.
 The song was serviced to alternative radio on August 1, 2022.

 Speaking about the song's virality and its meaning, Santino stated, "We never thought 'Sex, Drugs, Etc.' would be the song people gravitate to.
 I can relate to the meaning of it personally.
 It's about having anxiety.
 I don't really go out.
 I'm not a big party guy.
 I'm the opposite; I'm a homebody.
 It's amazing to see a lot of listeners identify with it."

 On November 28, 2022, the group performed the song on Jimmy Kimmel Live!.